gardener/gardener/docs/proposals/20-ha-control-planes.md

 #### Impact of Node failure

-It is possible that the nodes hosting shoot control planes either crash or are unable to communicate to its Kube API server to renew their lease.
+It is possible that the nodes hosting shoot control planes either crash or are unable to communicate to its Kube Apiserver to renew their lease.

 **Case #1**